matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-08-day_048_name_that_hash.md

     export PATH=$HOME/.local/bin:$PATH

-    This path choice only works if your warning matches the warning I showed in step 1, otherwise adjust.
+    This path choice only works if your warning matches the warning I showed in step 1, otherwise, adjust the path to match your warning message.

 <br>